canastro/blog/content/blog/2019-01-11---heavy-browser-computation/index.md

 }
 ```

+This function extracts the id of the cell in the formula, adds 10 to the value of the referred cell, updates the current cell value and returns the next cell.

-How we would we do this with a regular `while` loop:
+The following snippet shows how we would process our test data with a regular `while` loop:

 ```js
 export default task => {